aduros/pjs/README.md

 npm install -g pjs-tool
 ```

-If `npm` is not available on your system, you can download a standalone executable from
+If `npm` is not available on your environment, you can download a standalone executable from
 https://aduros.com/pjs/pjs-latest.tar.bz2 (You will still need `node` installed)

 pjs is not meant to replace awk/sed/grep, but aims to be useful to seasoned JS developers who may
-not yet have mastered all the intricacies of GNU coreutils.
+not yet have mastered all the intricacies of GNU coreutils, or wish to use advanced features like
+HTML and JSON parsing.

 # OPTIONS